Logistic Regression: Overview and Applications

 What are the key assumptions of logistic regression?

 Logistic regression relies on several key assumptions.
 These include linearity between independent variables and log odds, independence of observations, and absence of multicollinearity among predictors.
-It also requires a large sample size, no outliers, and residuals that are distinct and equally distributed by a logistic distribution.
+It also requires a large sample size, no outliers, and residuals distinct and equally distributed by a logistic distribution.

 How is logistic regression implemented in machine learning?